ignotochi/Argominder/README.md

 # Argominder
 A simple user interface for zoneminder In Angular12.

-# Argominder Develop Status: 30%
+# Argominder development Status: 30%
+Current state of development

 # What Argominder will do?